cclaunch/1130Loader/README.md

 The code allows you to reassign Arduino pins, change the polarity of activation of the pins, substitute different command characters and change the prompt character.

-This project is being updated on github, thus it has the new Arduino code and the design of the shield, but still needs the mounting design to be included and an updated wiring diagram.
+This project still needs the mounting design to be included.